Introduction: Why the Table Spoon is an Underrated Hero in the Kitchen

 Hand Wash When Needed: You should wash some spoons, particularly wooden ones, by hand to avoid damage.

-Dry Promptly: Always dry your spoons immediately after washing to prevent rusting, especially if they are made from stainless steel.
+Dry Promptly: Always dry your spoons immediately after washing to prevent rusting, especially if you use stainless steel.

 Inspect Regularly: Look for signs of damage, such as cracks in wooden spoons or discoloration in plastic spoons.